-He measured carefully and made up this bracket himself.
+He measured carefully and made up this rack bracket himself.

 Then he cut the hole through the fiberglass.. drilling pilot holes first and using a sawsall to cut the lines.
 I held my breath the entire time!

 We will also have to relocate the front license plate bracket.
-If we get some cool picture painted on the tire cover kit, then we can put the license plate to one side.
+In Wisconsin, we do have to display a front license plate.
+We will put the license plate bracket to one side.